-Clients, usually those with multiple top-level windows, whose server connection must survive the deletion of some of their top-level windows, should include the atom WM_DELETE_WINDOW in the WM_PROTOCOLS property on each such window.
-They will receive a ClientMessage event as described above whose data[0] field is WM_DELETE_WINDOW.
+Clients, usually those with multiple top-level windows, whose server connection must survive the deletion of some of their top-level windows, should include the atom WM\DELETE\WINDOW in the WM\PROTOCOLS property on each such window.
+They will receive a ClientMessage event as described above whose data[0] field is WM\DELETE\WINDOW.

-Clients receiving a WM_DELETE_WINDOW message should behave as if the user selected "delete window" from a hypothetical menu.
+Clients receiving a WM\DELETE\WINDOW message should behave as if the user selected "delete window" from a hypothetical menu.
 They should perform any confirmation dialog with the user and, if they decide to complete the deletion, should do the following:

-- Either change the window's state to Withdrawn (as described in the section called "Changing Window State") or destroy the window. - Destroy any internal state associated with the window.
+- Either change the window's state to Withdrawn (as described in Changing Window State) or destroy the window. - · Destroy any internal state associated with the window.